 Though these drugs can be necessary in extreme cases, antipsychotics may not the only solution for psychotic symptoms.
 To successfully assist a person to get off of antipsychotics, we must do some preliminary work aimed towards discovering what the underlying problems may be.

 First, we run lab tests to identify the potential root causes of the symptoms.
 In many cases, toxicity is found to be a large contributor.10,11,12 Whether toxicity is a result of the person’s environment or poor detoxification genetics, we work towards clearing it out.
-We restrict the use of processed foods, sugar, caffeine, limit the number of cigarettes and type to only organic tobacco, and utilize supplements that are known to be beneficial for these individuals and which will work towards stabilizing the neurochemistry.
-The other piece is the clearing out of accumulated neurotoxins.
-When the individual begins to feel the balance and sedation that these natural therapies provide, their medication can be reduced—slowly—and adjusted as needed.
+We restrict the use of processed foods, sugar, caffeine, limit the number of cigarettes, limiting only to organic tobacco, and utilize supplements that are known to be beneficial for stabilizing the neurochemistry.
+When the individual begins to feel the balance and sedation that these natural therapies provide, their medication can be reduced—slowly—and carefully adjusted to as low a dosage as is possible, sometimes successfully to zero.

 Are There Holistic Solutions for Psychotic Symptoms?